sergey-shandar/public/notes/economy/justice.md

 ## The Second Principle: Basic Human Rights

 Every person has a right to live.
 It means at least basic things: clean air, food, accommodation, and basic health care.
 Even people in prison receive these fundamental rights.
 Why don't law-abiding individuals have these rights?
 Why do we force people to break the law to have these fundamental rights?
 The statement is that people should have at least the same benefits that they can receive in jail.
-Then, we can't start with zero; we must have UBI if we agree with these first two principles. `y = f(x) + U`, where `U` is [Universal Basic Income](https://en.wikipedia.org/wiki/Universal_basic_income) and `U` must not depend on gross income.
+Then, we can't start with zero; we must have UBI if we agree with these first two principles. `y = f(x) + U`, where `U` is [Universal Basic Income](https://en.wikipedia.org/wiki/Universal_basic_income) and `U` may vary with age, disability, or retirement, but it must never depend on income earned.

 ```mermaid
 xychart-beta